lucas-martinic/Groq-Unity/README.md

 ## 🔧 Setup

 1. Clone or download this repository
-2. Open the Unity project or move `Assets/GroqUnity` into your own
-3. Add your Groq API Key in the relevant script or config field
+2. Add your Groq API Key in the relevant script or config field
-4. Run one of the sample scenes to get started
+3. Run one of the sample scenes to get started

 ---